-Watching the hospital tents going up in NYC’s Central Park is pretty damn scary.
+Watching hospital tents going up in NYC’s Central Park in 2020 was pretty damn scary.
 But you know what would be worse?
 Needing surgery in any of the prior centuries.
 Even the simplest of surgeries meant terrifying instruments and pain that you were often fully awake to experience.
 Not only that, but disinfecting wasn’t really a thing, and many of these instruments could have microscopic bits of the last guy stuck on them.
 Let’s be grateful for science and development.
-Here are terrifying 20 surgical instruments you’d have had the misfortune of coming across between the 14th-19th centuries…
+Here are 20 terrifying surgical instruments you’d have had the misfortune of coming across between the 14th-19th centuries…

 Text via Surgical Technologists